 The EU emissions regulations are strengthening and the successor EA113 is already in production by 1994.
 The EA827 is set to die out in the old world together with the Golf Mk3 platform.
 Production ends in 1997 for the Mk3 hatch but the cabriolet is built through 2002.
 The 1.6 8V (AFT/AKS) and 1.8 8V (ADZ) are dropped in 2000.
 The related 2.0 8V version lasts longer, being the final EA827 on offer in the 2002 Golf IV Cabrio (ABA/AWG/AWF).

 The final versions, especially the 1.8, took a back-to-the-basics approach, with a counterflow head, mechanical distributor ignition, 8 valve head and central fuel injection.
-As seen above, the white Golf 3 doesn’t look much different then the green Golf 1 under the hood.
-By 2002, the EA827 had been exactly 30 years in production, having fulfilled it’s mission to save VAG from bankruptcy and then some.
+As seen above, the white Golf 3 doesn’t look much different than the green Golf 1 under the hood.
+By 2002, the EA827 had been exactly 30 years in production, having fulfilled its mission to save VAG from bankruptcy and then some.
 In developing countries the engine survived a couple more years thanks to more relaxed emissions regulations.

-In South Africa and Brazil it survived through 2009 in the VW Citi Golf (installed transversely as 1.4, 1.6 and 1.8) and in the VW Gol as seen above (installed lengthwise as 1.6 and 1.8 and still keeping the radiator to its left).
+In South Africa and Brazil, it survived through 2009 in the VW Citi Golf (installed transversely as 1.4, 1.6 and 1.8) and in the VW Gol as seen above (installed lengthwise as 1.6 and 1.8 and still keeping the radiator to its left).
 In China, the 1.6 VW Santana ended production as late as 2013, finally bringing this engine’s story full circle, born, raised and killed off together with the B1/Bx platform of VAG.